raelyard/life-book/notes.md

 The thought in my mind that has led to here is that what I should write is a broad philosophical work that starts with my axioms and builds from those as foundational, combining the `oughts` I hold to be axiomatic (and self-evident).

 It's pretentious to say I'm a philosopher.
 I am in a sense, but I'm nothing fo the sort.
 I could not tell you the first thing about Plato, Aristotle, or Socrates.
-I don't know the different between Nietzche and DeCartes.
+I don't know the difference between Nietzche and DeCartes.
 I have no schooling and haven't really done any reading.

 Maybe I need to describe and define what it is that I'm setting out to do.
 Maybe it is called philosophy or maybe I need another word.
 Maybe I need to call it something less pretentious.